vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/MT/vaisheShika-sUtras_and_science.md

 ## Mind etc.
 In the true tradition of all Hindu epistemologies kaNAda does not limit himself with this physical theory but proceeds to speculate on other matters including the mind, space and time.
 He takes the stance that mind has to be explained as being comprised of particles- a rather mature thought for his period.+++(5)+++ Commenting on space and time he considers both of them to be related and considers them as serving as a frame in which matter is distributed.+++(5)+++ Space and time are also claimed to be particular in nature like a gas and they are sums of their consitutent particles:

-> ApriSmNpr< yugpdyugpi½r< i]àimit kalil¼ain,
+> aparasmin paraṃ yugapad ayugapac ciraṃ kṣipram iti kālaliṅgāni
-ÔVyvinTyTv vayuna VyaOyate,
+dravyatva-nityatve vāyunā vyākhyāte
-tÅv< -aven, V.S 2.2.6-2.2.8
+tattvaṃ bhāvena, V.S 2.2.6-2.2.8

 ## adRShTam
 We get a hint that kaNAda was aware of other phenomena too- like for example he speaks of the force adR^iShTam as being responsible for the movement of the needle and the bead.
 Was he refering to electricity/magnetism here?